AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/web-act-cust-conversion.md

 ## Building your reports

-### 1. Start by creating a report that shows the number of page views, sessions and users over time:
+**Start by creating a report that shows the number of page views, sessions and users over time:**

 1. Create a new report.
 1. Click **[!UICONTROL Add Metric]**, then mouse over the [!DNL Google Analytics] section at the bottom of the dropdown and select `Page Views`.